-I don’t think the paperless business is a myth, but like most of the folks at that meeting we understand completely paperless is difficult and not always realistic, but that doesn’t mean we don’t stop trying.
-Why, because there are many reasons to drive paper out of businesses:
+I don’t think the paperless business is a myth, but like most of the folks at that meeting, we understand that completely going paperless at work is difficult and not always realistic, but that doesn’t mean we don’t stop trying.
+Why?
+Because there are many benefits of going paperless at work:

 This is a short list of the reasons companies continue to look at ways to reduce their dependence on paper.
-There is no debate that less paper is good for business, but how do we get there?
+There is no debate that going paperless is good for business, but how do we get there?

 Here are four suggestions that not only reduce paper, but are also sound business practices: